mojuru-app/mojuru-website/docs/introduction.md

 ## Mojuru Plus

-**Mojuru Plus** is the special edition of the app, unlockable via donation.
+**Mojuru Plus** is the special edition of the app, unlockable via a tip.
 It provides perks such as:

 - Theme customization